M66B/BackPackTrackII/README.md

 *am startservice -a eu.faircode.backpacktrack2.WRITE_GPX --es TrackName "Test" --ez WriteExtensions false --ez DeleteData false --es TimeFrom "1970-1-1" --es TimeTo "2015-1-1"*

-Tasker usecase examples
+Tasker use case examples

-Starting/stoping tracking based on a location:
+Starting/stopping tracking based on a location:

-Create a task and give it a name
+* Create a task and give it a name
-Select Code - Run Shell
+* Select Code - Run Shell
-Command: *am startservice -a eu.faircode.backpacktrack2.TRACKING --ez Enable true* Select option "Use Root"
+* Command: *am startservice -a eu.faircode.backpacktrack2.TRACKING --ez Enable true*
+* Select option "Use Root"
-Create a Profile and select Location.
+* Create a Profile and select Location.
-Enter the desired LAT/LONG coordinates, select a radius and whether to use Network and/or GPS location.
+* Enter the desired LAT/LONG coordinates, select a radius and whether to use Network and/or GPS location.
-Link it to the Task create above.
+* Link it to the Task create above.

 Additionally an exit task can be created to stop tracking once you arrive back at the same location

-Command: *am startservice -a eu.faircode.backpacktrack2.TRACKING --ez Enable false*
+* Command: *am startservice -a eu.faircode.backpacktrack2.TRACKING --ez Enable false*

-Creating a lauchner shortcut to write a GPX file:
+Creating a launcher shortcut to write a GPX file:

-Create a task and give it a name
+* Create a task and give it a name
-Select Code - Run Shell
+* Select Code - Run Shell
-Command: *am startservice -a eu.faircode.backpacktrack2.WRITE_GPX --es TrackName "Test" --ez WriteExtensions false --ez DeleteData false --es TimeFrom "1970-1-1" --es TimeTo "2015-1-1"*
+* Command: *am startservice -a eu.faircode.backpacktrack2.WRITE_GPX --es TrackName "Test" --ez WriteExtensions false --ez DeleteData false --es TimeFrom "1970-1-1" --es TimeTo "2015-1-1"*
-Select option "Use Root"
+* Select option "Use Root"
-Select an icon for the task
+* Select an icon for the task

 Use your laucher's options for adding a Tasker widget to the homescreen

 Capture a Trackpoint when a photo is taken:

-Create a task and give it a name
+* Create a task and give it a name
-Select Code - Run Shell
+* Select Code - Run Shell
-Command: *am startservice -a eu.faircode.backpacktrack2.TRACKPOINT* Select option "Use Root"
+* Command: *am startservice -a eu.faircode.backpacktrack2.TRACKPOINT*
+* Select option "Use Root"
-Create a profile and select Event
+* Create a profile and select Event
-Select System - Intent Recieved
+* Select System - Intent Recieved
-Under Action enter: *android.hardware.action:NEW_PICTURE* Link it to the Task create above.
+* Under Action enter: *android.hardware.action:NEW_PICTURE*
+* Link it to the Task create above.

-Note that there is not any interaction with the user interface for any of the actions.

 Android permissions
 -------------------